 Be more selective with the info you keep

-Do not waste your time for unusable information.
+Do not waste your time on unusable information.
 Be more selective in what you read.
-We are all bombarded with hundreds of emails, offers and messages.
+We are all bombarded with hundreds of emails, offers, and messages.
 We cannot read them all.
 Choose to read only what is extremely significant for you.
 You will manage to have a clear mind and more time to do things that you like.

 Confront resistance to change